goblimey/rplidar_sdk_go/README.md

     $ grabanddraw -f scan.png   # grab a scan and draw it in scan.png.

-or you can run it in verbose
+or you can run it in verbose mode and override some of te default options:

     $ grabanddraw -v -f=scan.png -port=/dev/ttyUSB1 -speed=96000

-On Linux the default port is /dev/ttyUSB0 and the default speed is .
+On Linux the default port is /dev/ttyUSB0.

+The speed value defines the baud rate which the host computer uses to talk across the USB connection.
+The default is 115200 baud,
+which matches the speed that the scanner uses by default.
+Both ends must use the same speed.
+If they disagree, communication will fail.

 The -v option turn on verbose mode, which producing lots of tracing messages.